The first way how to draw a cube is a simple view. This is an easy way to suggest space and draw a three-dimensional shape on a flat paper.

 Now that you know how to draw a cube in the basic view, try playing with different angles and views.

 Here is the complete cube you have just drawn.
-Since we have extended the angled lines up and to the right, you can see the top and
+Since we have extended the angled lines up and to the right, you can see the top and right hand sides of the cube.

-But if you choose to extend the angled lines up and to the left, you flip the cube so that you see the top and
+But if you choose to extend the angled lines up and to the left, you flip the cube so that you see the top and left hand sides of the cube.

 Notice that the bottom side line is now coming out from the other side of the cube as well.

-You can also draw the sides pointing down, and get a view in which we see the cube from the
+You can also draw the sides pointing down, and get a view in which we see the cube from the bottom up.

 A slightly more advanced way to draw a cube is with one point perspective.
 The resulting cube is very similar to the simple way we have used above, just slightly more squished.
 Although a bit harder to draw, the result looks more realistic – like a real object in space.
 That is what perspective does – it is a way to show space on the flat paper.
 Let’s get drawing!